 Dec.
 5 - Public Hearing at the Town Council Meeting to discuss the annexation proposal.

 Dec.
 7 - 30-day waiting period ends.
-Applicant can now begin collecting signatures.
+Applicant began collecting signatures.
 If enough signatures are collected, Town Council will consider adopting the annexation ordinance at a future Town Council meeting.

 The full annexation process is detailed further down this page.